callum-hart/mono/misc/documentation notes.md

 	- **Omits cascade:** orchestrating where to put media-queries no longer a concern.

 # Compiler specification

+**Note to self:** not sure whether the compiler spec should live elsewhere?

 > Note: mono is still under development.
 This section contains the compiler specification - defining standards, and test-cases.